Student-of-Python/BinomialOptionsModeling/README.md

 ```
 ## Backward Induction - American Options
 ### Key differences
-Whereas European options are only allowed to be exercised upon the date of expiration, American options can be exercised throughout its lifetime.
+Whereas European options are only allowed to be exercised upon the date of expiration, American options can be exercised throughout their lifetime.
 Overall, this generally provides **flexibility** as the option can be exercised at any time to potentially achieve a greater profit (or loss).

 ### Calculations
-At each node at some **time T**, we ask one question: **What would the value of the option be if we excersiced it**?
+At each node at some **time T**, we ask one question: **What would the value of the option be if we exercised it**?
 The immediate exercise value ($IEV_t$) answers that question.
 If you did exercise it at some time T, the immediate exercise value is simply the payoff you'd receive if you exercised the option right at that moment.

 For a **call** option, the payoff at time T is as follows:
 $